Damper: Australian Campfire Bread Recipe

 How to make Damper, an Aussie bush bread, baked over campfire coals

 Keri Herman is a professional freeskier with a love for adventure.
-Keri was introduced to Damper by an Australian friend on a winter camping trip, and she immediately fell in love with the easy to make bread.
-Watch Keri as she shows you how to make her simple version of Damper (recipe below).
+Keri was introduced to Damper by an Australian friend on a winter camping trip; watch Keri make her camping version of Damper (recipe below).

 Once you master the basic Damper recipe, try adding some of these combinations to your Damper dough for breads that pair with meals throughout the day.